intel-iot-devkit/network-video-recorder/README.md

 [SECTION]
 WHAT YOU WILL LEARN
-This application uses Intel Media SDK™ for encoding and decoding high resolution video streams into a server machine for storage and management
+This application uses Intel® Media SDK for encoding and decoding high resolution video streams into a server machine for storage and management
 Gain insight into the following solutions:
 •	Create and run inference workloads that provide low latency video processing
 •	Encode and Decode Multiple Video Stream